Popular in the US Dave Ramsey and his Baby Steps have helped millions of people reduce their debt and many of those to become debt-free.

 - You need to cut costs and save.

 - Look at what you own that you can sell.

 - Think of ways to earn extra money.

 Do whatever you can to save this Emergency Fund as fast as you can.

-If you are looking for side hustle ideas I have covered easy and fast ways to make money that helped me make £500-£1000+ a month.
+If you are looking for side hustle ideas I have covered the best ways to make money from home that helped me make £500-£1000+ a month.
 Some options are more suitable than others while you are in debt.
 However, there are options for earning starting with no money.